 Will I get my money back?

 Once the arrested person is released from jail the fee for the bail bond is non-refundable.
 Also, fees are non-refundable whether or not formal charges are filed against the arrest person.
 If the jail for some reason doesn’t release the defendant after the bail has posted, then all money is refundable to the person who delivered it to the agency.

 What are the responsibilities of the co-signor?

 There are two primary responsibilities that the co-signor has.
 The first one is that the co-signor is agreeing to the required court appearances of the arrested individual.
 Second, they are agreeing to pay the bail’s face amount if the arrested person doesn’t appear for their required hearing.
 Note: Under California law, the bail agent is allowed up to 360 days to return the arrested person to court before it is required for the bond to be paid.
-If the arrested person fails to appear at a required hearing, then give Pro Bail Bonds a call at 877.647.4701 to make arrangements for a bail bond reinstatement.
+If the arrested person fails to appear at a required hearing, then give Pro Bail Bonds a call to make arrangements for a bail bond reinstatement.
 This allows the arrested person to return to court without being arrest and resume their case.

 What are the responsibilities of the arrested individual?

 The arrested person is responsible to appear in court on any hearings that are required.
 Some arrested individuals also are responsible to pay fees due on the bond.